 Stretching your muscles makes them more flexible and more extended, which improves your motion and minimizes pain and risk for injury.
 When engaging in muscle-tissue stretching exercises, always start with repetitive warm-up motion, such as marching on the same spot.
 That enables blood and oxygen to get to your muscles and make them ready to change.
 You can then move to the static stretches for the calves, hip flexors, shoulder muscles, neck, and lower back, making sure not to push into the painful range.
 Knee rotation is one great stretching exercise you could try.

-Nearly every fitness center is fitted with high technology biking fitness equipment.
-Stationary biking is a low impact exercise that helps you build and strengthen your muscles with minimal risk of injury.
+Nearly every fitness center is fitted with high-technology biking fitness equipment like Anytime Fitness in Glen Waverley.
+Stationary biking is a low-impact exercise that helps you build and strengthen your muscles with minimal risk of injury.
 Should you have an injury but still need to exercise, this spin workout is a great place to start since it puts less pressure on your joints and ligaments.
 Stationary biking is top-notch cardio that involves the whole body but mostly strengthening your lower body.
 It is the best exercise for your quadriceps, hamstrings, and hip flexors.
 Regular biking exercise strengthens your core and regulates your heart, lung, and circulatory system, improving endurance and overall cardio health.
 It is a fun exercise that you get to do either in the fitness center or at home as you listen to music that rhymes with your cycling speed.

 Balancing exercises improves your balance, steady your feet, and prevents you from falls.
 Muscle tends to break down due to age or health complications and other unhealthy lifestyle activities.
 Balancing exercises can help prevent and manage these losses.
 Your physical therapist can determine your current balance and help you identify specific exercises to target your areas of weakness.
 Some of the balance exercises are tailored to meet particular needs.
 Still, most activities are for people of all ages who want to maintain or improve their balance and fall prevention skills.
 Balance exercises also reduce the risk of injuries in the lower parts, such as knee and ankle injuries.
 As you age, your proprioception gets worse, and balance exercise enables you to know where you are in space.
 It improves your ability to control and stabilize your body’s position.